Reading: Applied Part 8. File Arbitration of Disputed Changes: Roles, Verdicts, and Precedents

 --out out/matrix.json

-• limit set outside the allowed range.
+• a limit is set outside the allowed range.

 flowchart TD

-COORD[Coordinator: record in requirements]
+COORD[Coordinator: record into requirements]

 IMPL[Implementor: patch_plan and hooks]